ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Identity information
     * Identity URI - the full identity URI of the logged in user
     * Identity provider - identity provider providing identity service
-    * Identity access token - a verifiable token that is linked to the logged-in identity
+    * Identity access token - a token used to access all resources related to the identity
+      * Token id - an id associated to the identity
-    * Identity access secret - a secret passphrase that can be used in combination to the "identity access token" to provide proof of previous successful login
+      * Token secret - the secret needed to prove the token is valid
-    * Identity access expiry - the window with sufficient long into-the-future time frame in which the access key long term credentials are valid
+      * Token expires - a window in which the token remain valid (should be sufficiently in the distant future to allow long term access usage)
     * Identity encrypted relogin key - the relogin key only has meaning to the identity service and it's encrypted
       * `<encrypted-relogin-key>` = `<salt-string>` + ":" + `<proof>` + ":" + base64(encrypt(`<key>`, `<relogin-key>`))
         * `<key>` = hmac(`<encryption-passphrase-upon-grant-proof>`, "identity:" + `<identity-uri>` + ":identity-relogin-key")